Crafting Utopia and Dystopia: Future of Crafts in Museums

 Occupying the margin

-14.15 Panel discussion – Anne Szeffer Karlsen, Love Jönsson, Shannon Stratton
+Panel discussion with Anne Szefer Karlsen, Love Jönsson, and Shannon Stratton.

-The seminar is being developed in close collaboration with Namita Wiggers, who will be moderating the seminar, the Norwegian Association for Arts and Crafts and the National Museum for Decorative Arts and Design in Trondheim (Nordenfjeldske Kunstindustrimuseum).
+The seminar was developed in close collaboration with Namita Wiggers, who moderated the seminar, the Norwegian Association for Arts and Crafts and the National Museum for Decorative Arts and Design in Trondheim (Nordenfjeldske Kunstindustrimuseum).

 Namita Gupta Wiggers (US) is an writer, curator and educator based in Portland, Oregon.
 She is the director and cofounder of Critical Craft Forum and the founding director of Warren Wilson College’s new Master of Arts in Craft Studies.

 Wiggers has been in close collaboration with Norwegian Crafts in developing this exciting international seminar.
 Wiggers also served as the Curator and Director of Museum of Contemporary Craft in Portland, where she curated and organized more than 65 exhibitions, hundreds of programs, commissioned critical writing for online and print projects including experiments with interactivity and performance.